What Do Police Look for to Spot DUIs?

 You may be facing severe legal penalties, including the loss of driving privileges and serious jail time.
 Our team at jD Law Criminal Defense Attorneys has over 30 years of experience successfully defending clients in DUI cases.

-Give us a call today at (760) 630-2000 to learn more.
+Give our San Diego DUI defense lawyer a call today at (760) 630-2000 to learn more.
 We’re always on your side at jD Law Criminal Defense Attorneys.

 Don’t Waste Any Time!